 - Adequate footwear is particularly critical in soccer.
 Shoes with molded cleats or ribbed soles should be worn, and particular care must be taken on wet playing fields.

-- Carefully check playing field for holes, bare areas or any obstructions.
+- Ensure adequate padding on soccer goals, to avoid head injury, and carefully check playing field for holes, bare areas or any obstructions.

-The Top 3 Soccer Stretches
+The 3 Best Soccer Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.

-Kneeling Quad Stretch: Kneel on one foot and the other knee.
+Kneeling Hip and Quad Stretch: Kneel on one foot and the other knee.
 If needed, hold on to something to keep your balance and then push your hips forward.

 Sitting Single Leg Hamstring Stretch: Sit with one leg straight out in front and point your toes upwards.
 Bring your other foot towards your knee and reach towards your toes with both hands.

-Squatting Leg-out Adductor Stretch: Stand with your feet wide apart.
+Squatting Leg-out Adductor and Groin Stretch: Stand with your feet wide apart.
 Keep one leg straight and your toes pointing forward while bending the other leg and turning your toes out to the side.
 Lower your groin towards the ground and rest your hands on your bent knee or the ground.

-About the Author: Brad is often referred to as the Stretch Coach and has even been called the Stretching Guru.
+About the Author: Brad Walker is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
 Magazines such as Runners World, Bicycling, Triathlete, Swimming & Fitness, and Triathlon Sports have all featured his work.
-Amazon has listed his books on five Best-Seller lists.
+Amazon (author page) has listed his books on five Best-Seller lists.
 Google cites over 100,000 references to him and his work on the internet.
-And satisfied customers from 122 countries have sent 100's of testimonials.
+And satisfied customers from 122 countries have sent 1,000's of verified customer reviews.
 If you want to know about stretching, flexibility or sports injury management, Brad Walker is the go-to-guy.